Hansel-DSouza/Gym-Management-System-/README.md

 *work in progress*

-This project was created using vs code, and xampp and was run on Google Chrome
+This project was created using vs code, and xampp and was run on Google Chrome most icons were made using autodesk sketchbook and MS paint

 to run project, first follow the step in Queries.txt